Choosing the right pardon agency can eliminate delays and save $1000’s

 If a pardon is revoked the offence(s) will be added back into the CPIC database.

-What is the difference between a pardon and a record suspension?
+What is the difference between a pardon and record suspension?

-In 2012, the government made amendments to the CRA.
+On March 13, 2012 the government's amendments to the CRA went into effect.
 Changes included a symbolic renaming from pardons to record suspensions, as well as increasing the time before an applicant is eligible to apply.
 Certain sexual offences and individuals convicted of more than three indictable offences and who received a prison sentence of two or more years were also deemed ineligible.

 What documents are required for a pardon application?